Atlas v0.38: Linting Analyzers, PII Detection, Migration Hooks, and More

 -v $(pwd)/migrations:/migrations \

-Download the beta release and move the atlas binary to a file location on your system PATH.
+Download the custom release and move the atlas binary to a file location on your system PATH.

 Oracle Support Additions